yez/validates_type/README.md

 Most Rails applications will have types coerced by their ORM connection adapters (like the `pg` gem or `mysql2`).
 However, this only useful for applications with very well defined schemas.
 If your application has a legacy storage layer that you can no longer modify or a lot of `store_accessor` columns, this solution is a nice middle ground to ensure your data is robust.

-This also prevents your data from being coerced into values that you did not intend.
+This also prevents your data from being coerced into values that you did not intend by ActiveRecord adapters.

 #### Usage